danieljackcox/instrcon/README.md

 * HP8656B signal generator
 * Keysight 33510/33511B function generators
 * Agilent N9310A signal generator
+* Agilent 33509B function generator

 # TODO
 * Write first prototype script
 * Write test scripts to test small parts of the system
-* Update K2400 and K2450 files to work
+* Update K2400 files to work
 * Check that A33522A actually works
 * Update main documentation (this)
 * Check for any left over 'n.b.' comments in code and fix issues
 * Test HP8656B frequency generator
 * Add other agilent/keysight devices
 * In general retest every instrument because they probably dont work anymore
-* Fix HP34401A - probably the most broken file
-* K2450 is also a bit broken and outdated, test on the actual device
 * on HP8656B and AN9310A the frequency and amplitude commands include units, expand support so user can input any unit they want
 * Check AN9310A IDN response
 * Temperature measurement